 2020s

-A modern resurgence driven by social media and interest in natural gardening has revived interest, though scientific consensus remains divided.
+A modern resurgence driven by social media and interest in natural gardening revives interest.

 How Does Electroculture Work?

 Plants naturally generate and respond to electrical signals.
-Electroculture devices typically emit low-voltage electrical currents or magnetic fields that interact with plant cells and soil microorganisms.
+Electroculture devices typically emit low-voltage electrical currents or electromagnetic fields that interact with plant cells and soil microorganisms.
 These interactions can:

 By optimizing these biological functions, electroculture can lead to healthier plants and higher yields without the need for chemical fertilizers or pesticides.